tuxalin/vegetation-shader/README.md

 - FoliageWind, designed for bushes, composed of a main bending and foliage animation
 - FoliageWindLow, contains no foliage animation and can be used for LOD materials

-The material functions are easy to use:
+The material functions are easy to use and only require the per-branch data:
 ![material-usage](screenshots/material_usage.png)

-However, the vegetation assets will require extra data such as:
+Thus, the vegetation assets will require the branch data such as:
 - edge attenuation, for sideways movement of the leaf edges
 - branch attenuation, for vertical movement of the leaf
 - branch phase, phase variation of the leaf